 This one-credit course focuses on the experience of teaching music.
 In addition to observing, reflecting, and assisting the teacher, you will plan, create, and teach at least four lessons from the unit created in ED 330, and assist or lead a choral rehearsal.
-(Spring semester)
+(Spring semester) Prerequisite: ENG 101

-ED 410 Methods, Management, and Assessment of Business in Secondary Schools credits
+ED 410 Methods, Management, and Assessment of Business in Secondary Schools Requisite: Concurrent enrollment in ED 495 Practicum 2